Jon Lester expects no lingering effects after parathyroid surgery

 If the fatigue was caused by a hereditary issue, as doctors tested for, it would have required regular medication.
 But the surgery, a parathyroidectomy, is expected to alleviate the need for additional treatment.
 At the moment, Lester’s biggest worry is the incision scar opening while he’s pitching.
 Then there’s a season that begins in three weeks.

-Since Lester is Washington’s fourth starter — and not the ace, like he was in Chicago — he’s confident about being ready to face the Atlanta Braves on April 5.
+Since Lester is Washington’s fourth starter — and not the ace, as he was in Chicago — he’s confident about being ready to face the Atlanta Braves on April 5.
 That even helped him commit to surgery at the start of spring training with a new team.
 He was up to around 50 pitches before he left for New York in early March.
 He had yet to appear in an exhibition, and could do so in the near future.
 He hasn’t felt this good in a while, he says, and is excited to see what that yields.

 “I was doing the same, if not more, work and then I wasn’t getting the results on the mound,” Lester said of what frustrated him in 2020.
 “And I don’t mean the outs and the ERA and all that stuff.
 I mean just physically being able to perform and feel good about walking off the mound, like I did everything I needed to do to get to this point.
 I’ve never questioned that in my career and I was questioning that last year.”